Skip to content

 Small hotels spend up to $2,500 per room on utilities annually.
-Smart energy systems cut 25-35% of those costs.
-Here's the technology and ROI breakdown.
+Compare smart energy systems, IoT thermostats, and HVAC tech with realistic ROI for 20-80 rooms.

 A 40-room hotel spends roughly $2,500 per room on utilities each year.
 That’s $100,000 annually just to keep the lights on, rooms comfortable, and water hot.
 For an independent property operating on tight margins, utility bills are often the second or third largest operating expense after labor.